City of Ghosts (2002 film): Box office

 Made on a budget of $17.5 million, the film only gained a limited release, and made $357,197 at the domestic box office, and a total of $1.3 million worldwide.

 Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 47% based on 66 reviews, with an average rating of 5.53/10.
 The website's critics consensus called the film "Atmospheric, but that's about it."
-On Metacritic, the film has a weighted average score of 57 out of 100, based on 26 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 57 out of 100, based on 26 critics, indicating "mixed or average" reviews.

 Soundtrack

-The soundtrack for City of Ghosts features an eclectic mix of music that includes 1960s-70s Cambodian rock and roll, French pop and American pre-World War II blues and jazz.
+The soundtrack for City of Ghosts features an electric mix of music that includes 1960s-70s Cambodian rock and roll, French pop and American pre-World War II blues and jazz.